70% off

 Before we get into specific types of business tax-deductible expenses in South Africa, let’s look at the basic definition of a tax-deductible business expense.

 Tax-deductible business expenses reduce the amount you pay taxes on.
-For example, let’s say you made R600,000 during the tax year and made business purchases worth a total of R50,000.
-In this case, your business taxable income would be R550,000 instead of R600,000, reducing the amount of tax you owe for that year.
+For example, if you made R600,000 during the tax year and made business purchases totalling R50,000, your business taxable income would be R550,000 instead of R600,000.

 Tax-deductible business expenses in South Africa

-Tax-deductible business expenses are numerous and apply to most types of businesses.
-Here’s a list of tax-deductible expenses in South Africa that you might be able to claim to reduce your bill next tax season.
+There are many types of tax-deductible business expenses and these apply to most types of businesses.
 Keep these deductions in mind when you prepare to file your own business tax.

 1. Day-to-day business expenses